yashsethu/PlaStick/README.md

 **As for the Arduino Pro Micro, I am buying one direct from Sparkfun to avoid being ripped off with a non-genuine part.
 It costs 5-10 dollars more, but the complaints online about fake Pro Micros scare me enough into playing it safe**

 **Total Price: 85.99 (this could be a little bit higher or lower depending on Prime/where you live)**

-## Credits
-Original gimbal concept: (Olukelo)[https://www.thingiverse.com/thing:2496028] The gimbal here has been loosely based on the images provided ^, as the STEP files provided were incomplete.
-My CAD should have a fully working and reconstructed assembly somewhat similar to what was posted

-F-16 flight controller model: I don't exactly have an F-16 or an F-16 manual lying around, so thanks to (JFlyer81([https://www.thingiverse.com/thing:4544115/remixes] for giving the general shape of the controller along with space for inputs, 5 way select, etc. I have successfuly interfaced this with my edited Olukelo gimbal.